 When travelling abroad it is often necessary to have travel vaccinations prior to departure.
 We offer a full vaccination service with our practice nurses.

-Before you book an appointment with the practice nurse you will need to complete our travel risk assessment questionnaire (available from reception or download the form below), this provides the nurse with your travel itinerary which she will require in order to decide what vaccines you may need.
+Before you book an appointment with the practice nurse you will need to complete our travel risk assessment questionnaire (available from reception or see the travel health page), this provides the nurse with your travel itinerary which she will require in order to decide what vaccines you may need.

 Please allow at least eight weeks before you travel to allow sufficient time for any course of immunisations to be completed.

 Please note that not all vaccinations are covered by the NHS and a fee may be incurred.

 Other useful websites that offer information about travelling are: